Novia-RDI-Seafaring/mh-sise-py/README.md

-# Moving-Horizon Simultaneous Input-and-State Estimation (MH-SISE)
+# MH-SISE-PY: A Moving-Horizon Simultaneous Input-and-State Estimation Python Package

-This repository implements a **Moving-Horizon Simultaneous Input-and-State Estimation (MH-SISE)** problem using the Python packages.
+This repository implements a **Moving-Horizon Simultaneous Input-and-State Estimation** (MH-SISE) problem in Python.
 The MH-SISE algorithm estimates both inputs and states of a dynamic system over a moving horizon.

 A [DPP-complient](https://www.cvxpy.org/tutorial/dpp/index.html) optimization problem is defined using `CVXPY`.
 For real-time applications, the package can generate a high-speed C-solver using `CVXPYGEN`.
 ## Method